estuary/docs/reductions/README.rst

 Minimize and maximize can also take a ``key``, which is one or more JSON pointers that are relative to the reduced location.
-Keys make it possible to min/max over more complex types, by ordering over an extracted composite key.
+Keys make it possible to min/max over complex types, by ordering over an extracted composite key.

 In the event that a RHS document key equals the current LHS minimum (or maximum), then documents are deeply merged.
 This can be used to, for example, track not